willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 -------------------------------------

-3.2.1 Header files and associated implementation files **should** reside in the same directory, which is common practice for C++ libraries, unless there is a good reason to do otherwise.
+3.2.1 Header files and associated implementation files **should** reside in the same directory, which is a common practice for C++ libraries, unless there is a good reason to do otherwise.

 3.2.2 Each file **must** reside in the directory that corresponds to the code